Related Topics and Services

 All students, including students with disabilities, are subject to discipline practices for violations of student conduct rules.
 A student receiving special education services may be removed from their current placement up to ten consecutive days, or up to ten cumulative days, if the same removal would apply to a student without disabilities.

-Students eligible for special education will not be improperly excluded from school for disciplinary reasons that are related to their disability or related to the District’s failure to implement a student’s IEP.
+Students eligible for special education will not be improperly excluded from school for disciplinary reasons that are related to their disability or related to the district’s failure to implement a student’s IEP.

 Early Childhood Special Education